Batley, Yorkshire in Pictures

 All of the children of Benjamin Law were baptized in this church.

-The memorial stone of Benjamin Law and his wives, Rachael Stubley and Lydia Sheard, is leaning against the last buttress at the back of the church.
+The memorial stone of Benjamin Law and his wives, Rachael Stubley and Lydia Sheard, was leaning against the last buttress at the back of the church.

 The Memorial Stone of Benjamin Law, and his wives, Rachael Stubley and Lydia Sheard